jhazen/dot-files/README.md

 fabfile.py located in ~/ for running simple fabric commands.
 Included in pythonrc is fabric() function to run them from the shell.

+Use $H variable in bash/zsh as comma-separated list of servers for use with fabric.

+Use 'fabric' on shell to use $H variable automatically.

 # Help